nycdot/planningpress-plugins/feature-comments/readme.txt

 3. Class added to comment, as seen on the frontend (screenshot shows source viewed in Firebug)

 == Changelog ==

+= 1.2.1 =

+* Re-added Buried checkbox to the edit comment screen
+* Added a file-modified-time version number to the JS to ensure file is not cached between updates
+* Added a div.feature-burry-comments wrapper to the Feature | Bury links added to comments

+= 1.2 =

+* Development taken over by [Pippin Williamson](http://pippinsplugins.com)
+* NOTE: no longer compatible with WordPress versions less than 3.5
+* Replaced deprecated functions with up-to-date versions
+* Added new Featured Comments widget
+* Updated plugin class to a singleton

+= 1.1.1 =
+* Fixed bug, which showed feature/bury links to all users, instead of users with 'moderate_comments' capability.

+= 1.1 =
+* Major update
+* Anyone with 'moderate_comments' capability is now able to feature/bury comments both from the frontend and backend
+* Added support for featuring comments using ajax.
+* The edit comments section now highlights featured comments, and reduces the opacity of buried comments.
+* Fixed some E_NOTICE's

+= 1.0.3 =
+* Fixed a bug introduced in the last update

+= 1.0.2 =
+* Refactored source code

+= 1.0.1 =
+* Added missing screenshot files

+= 1.0 =
+* First version

+== Upgrade Notice ==

+= 1.2.1 =

+* Re-added Buried checkbox to the edit comment screen
+* Added a file-modified-time version number to the JS to ensure file is not cached between updates
+* Added a div.feature-burry-comments wrapper to the Feature | Bury links added to comments

+= 1.2 =

+* Development taken over by [Pippin Williamson](http://pippinsplugins.com)
+* NOTE: no longer compatible with WordPress versions less than 3.5
+* Replaced deprecated functions with up-to-date versions
+* Added new Featured Comments widget
+* Updated plugin class to a singleton

 = 1.1.1 =
 * Fixed bug, which showed feature/bury links to all users, instead of users with 'moderate_comments' capability.